iamdtang/posts/jasmine-vs-mocha.md

 expect(calculator.add(1, 4)).to.equal(5);
 ```

 Pretty similar right?
 If you are switching from Jasmine to Mocha, the path with the easiest learning curve is to use Chai with the `expect` style.
 In Jasmine, the assertion methods like `toEqual()` use camel case whereas the compliment in Chai uses dot notation, `to.equal()`.
+Both Jasmine and Mocha use `describe()` and `it()` functions.

 ## 2. Test Doubles